compbiomech/FEM/README.md

 # Computational Biomechanics Course

-In this repository, there are extra materials for the Computational Biomechanics Course at TU Graz.
+In this website, you can find extra materials for studying *Computational Biomechanics* at TU Graz.
+The following is a list of documents and source code currently on this website.

-## Fintie Element Method
+## Finite Element Method
-FEAPpv example problems
+FEAPpv input file for axially loaded rod problem.